faosorios/fastmatrix/README.md

 * Estimation of the weighted mean and covariance matrix using an online algorithm ([Clarke, 1971](https://doi.org/10.2307/2346477)).
 * Computation of central moments up to fourth order using an online algorithm ([Spicer, 1972](https://doi.org/10.2307/2346477)).
 * Evaluation of a real general matrix polynomial using Horner's scheme.
+* Evaluation of a matrix function where its argument is an upper triangular matrix by applying a Parlett recurrence.
 * Fast computation of Hadamard product using unrolled loops.
+* Floyd-Warshall algorithm to find all shortest paths (if exist) in a directed graph.
 * Gauss-Seidel, Jacobi and conjugate gradients (CG) iterative methods for solving linear systems.
 * Geometric mean using a Fused-Multiply-and-Add (FMA) compensated scheme for accurate computation of floating-point product.
 * Inner products and norms for matrices.